Open-Attestation/document-store/README.md

 ## Usage

+Provide one of the following depending on your needs:

-To use the package, you will need to provide your own Web3 [provider](https://docs.ethers.io/v5/api/providers/api-providers/) or [signer](https://docs.ethers.io/v5/api/signer/#Wallet) (if you are writing to the blockchain).
+* To use the package, provide your own Web3 [provider](https://docs.ethers.io/v5/api/providers/api-providers/).

+* To write to the blockchain, provide the [signer](https://docs.ethers.io/v5/api/signer/#Wallet) instead.

-### Deploy new document store
+### Deploying a new document store

+The following shows a code example to deploy a new document store:

 ```ts
 import { deployAndWait } from "@govtechsg/document-store";